-Let’s look at summertime bass, they move from their spawning areas out to deep water.
-Pretty simple just locate a spawning area and follow it out to deep water and locate the bass at point or another or maybe in between.
+Let’s look at summer bass.
+They move from their spawning areas out to deep water.
+Pretty simple, just locate a spawning area and follow it out to deep water and locate the bass at point or another or maybe in between.

 Besides going from shallow to deep summertime bass feed mainly on bait fish like shad, minnows, pond smelt, bluegill etc.

 Now we know where they are, and what they are eating it should be easy, right?